WheezyE/Winelink/docs/README.md

  - [x] Rely on [archive.org box86 binaries](https://archive.org/details/box86.7z_20200928) instead of compiling
     - [ ] Give user the choice to compile or not
     - [ ] Add auto-detection of failed downloads, then switch to compiling as contingency
+ - [ ] Add VARA Chat
+    - [ ] Ask Seb for help with getting it running in box86
+ - [ ] Add option (or check) for running the script via SSH (currently ssh causes wine to not display Windows)
  - [x] Add installer for VARA FM.
  - [x] Add a check for sudo priviledges?
 Add a check to make sure script is not run as sudo?
  - [x] Change VARA Setup/Config terminal text prompts into zenity pop-up boxes.